Later life mortgages.

 - Interest only: sale and downsize up to 50% LTV (min equity £200,000).
 Other interest only options available, depending on your repayment vehicle.

 - We’ll lend to 80% LTV for applicants borrowing into retirement, or 70% LTV if already in retirement (50% if there’s any interest only).

 - We utilise pension assets as income, even if not currently being drawn – will use 80% of pension pot and divide by mortgage term, using the resulting figure as gross income.

 - For income we’ll take 100% of regular pension income and 75% of investment income.

 Your questions answered.

-We have no maximum age on capital and interest (repayment) mortgages, with interest only capped to age 95 at the end of the mortgage term.
+We have no maximum age on capital and interest (repayment) mortgages, nor on our interest only mortgages.

 For buy to let and holiday let mortgages there is no maximum age.